DrDroidLab/kenobi/README.md

 ## Kenobi -- Open Source Log-to-Metrics & Log-to-Funnels platform

 Kenobi helps you proactively monitor your application by defining correlations in your logs.
+Kenobi is designed to have a flexible rule-engine, easy-to-use interface and hassle-free deployment.

 ## Capabilities